Jacob Gonzalez

-Jacob Jesus Gonzalez (born May 30, 2002) is an American professional baseball shortstop in the Chicago White Sox organization.
+Jacob Jesus Gonzalez (born May 30, 2002) is an American professional baseball infielder for the Pittsburgh Pirates of Major League Baseball (MLB).
+He has previously played in MLB for the Chicago White Sox.

+Gonzalez played college baseball for the Ole Miss Rebels and was selected by the White Sox in the first round of the 2023 MLB draft.
+He made his MLB debut in 2026 with the White Sox.
+Shortly after his debut, the White Sox traded Gonzalez to the Pirates.

 Early life

-Jacob Jesus Gonzalez was born on May 30, 2002, in Whittier, California.
+Jacob Jesus Gonzalez was born on May 30, 2002, in Glendora, California.
 His father, Jess, was a professional baseball pitcher in the minor leagues and independent leagues from 1994 to 1996.
-Gonazlez grew up in Glendora, California, playing travel baseball with SGV Hustle in addition to playing for Glendora American Little League.
+Gonzalez grew up in Glendora, playing travel baseball with SGV Hustle in addition to playing for Glendora American Little League.
 He attended Glendora High School where he was a four-year letterman in both football as a quarterback and baseball as an infielder.

 Gonzalez became the starting quarterback for Glendora in 2018–19, his junior year of high school.
 He accumulated 1,520 passing yards during the regular season, among the most in the CIF Southern Section (CIF-SS).
 In 2019–20, his senior year, Gonzalez led Glendora to a 9–1 regular season record and was named to the All-CIF-SS Division 5 team.
 He finished his high school football career with 4,487 yards, 62 total touchdowns, and 15 interceptions.

 In 2016–17, his freshman season with the Glendora baseball team, Gonzalez posted a .396 batting average with five doubles and 25 runs batted in (RBIs).
 In December 2017, prior to his sophomore season, he committed to play college baseball for the Ole Miss Rebels.
 He finished his second year batting .398 with seven doubles and 25 RBIs and struck out only five times.
 In Gonzalez's 2018–19 junior season, he improved his batting average to .420 with three home runs, eight doubles, and 23 RBIs.
 Midway through his 2019–20 senior year, Gonzalez was batting .346 with two doubles and five RBIs before the baseball season was prematurely canceled in response to the COVID-19 pandemic.
 For his high school baseball career, he batted .390 with 119 hits, four home runs, and 74 RBIs.
 After going undrafted in the abridged 2020 Major League Baseball draft, Gonzalez honored his commitment to enroll at Ole Miss.